 A native Minnesotan, Jolie completed a postdoc at Carnegie Mellon University after earning a PhD in Science, Technology, & Management from Harvard University, an MBA from Harvard Business School, and a BA from Northwestern University.
 Her academic research and teaching focused on Judgment and Decision Making, investigating the role of technology in shaping individual choices and social interactions across a variety of domains.

 In the past, Jolie set a personal goal to visit at least three new countries and run 1,000 miles every year.
-Now a new mom, her goals have shifted to visiting at least three new restaurants with her partner and to be there when her son takes his first steps.
+Now a mom, her goals have shifted to visiting at least three new restaurants with her partner and son.